mwiet/kids_sbi/README.md

 <img src="KiDS_SBI_logo.png" width="400" />

-# KiDS - Simulation-Based Inference
+# Kilo-Degree Survey - Simulation-Based Inference

 This repository supports running a likelihood-free analysis based on forward-simulatios of KiDS-1000 cosmic shear within the GLASS framework that was used in the following analyses:
 - Likelihood-free inference: Lin et al. in prep.